 The multidisciplinary care (MDC) team should comprise the core disciplines integral to the provision of good care.
 Team membership will vary according to cancer type but should reflect both clinical and psychosocial aspects of care and the patient’s general practitioner.
+When considering the treatment and care of Aboriginal and Torres Strait Islander patients, it is essential that the team includes an expert in providing culturally appropriate care to this population.

 The general practitioner (GP) may play a number of roles in all stages of the disease process, including diagnosis, referral, treatment, coordination, and continuity of care as well as provision of information and support to the patient and his/her family.